 The Goals Of A Good Warm-Up

-If you aren’t warming up before a workout, then you’re missing a really important part of your overall training picture.
+If you aren’t doing a warm-up before a workout, then you’re missing a really important part of your overall training.

 You should feel warm

 A dynamic warm-up signals to your central nervous system that it should prime your body for the main event of your workout.

 That means gradually getting your cardiovascular system firing and working on your mobility before you start training hard in a workout.
 Your body should start to quickly feel warm once you get moving — being warmer will help your muscles and joints move with more ease.

 The aim of your warm-up is to get your body ready for your training routine.
 While you want to feel “warmed up”, if the warm-up is tiring you out, then you’re pushing too hard.